-There is no statutory timeframe in the Freedom of Information Act 1982 to investigate a complaint.
+There is no statutory timeframe in the FOI Act to investigate a complaint.

 The FOI Commissioner may decide to not accept or to dismiss a complaint at any time.
 The FOI Commissioner can also refer a complaint to a more appropriate person or body.